ZhengyuZhang96/DeeBLiF/README.md

 ```

 ### Generate Dataset in MATLAB
-Convert the dataset into h5 files and put them in the root path:
+Convert the dataset into h5 files and put them in the root path ( ./DeeBLiF/Win5_160x160/... ):
 ```
     $ Generateh5_for_Win5_Dataset.m
 ```